Mullet (haircut): Skullet

+Its most famous proponent, British comedian Bill Bailey, adopted the skullet hairstyle and retained it for over three decades.

 In popular culture

 In 2019, Kiefer Sutherland described himself as an unwitting instigator of the hairstyle, which he sported in the 1987 film The Lost Boys.
 In 2022 press interviews marking the 35th anniversary of the film, Sutherland again recounted the story.